I-use-IT/solar-cell/README.md

   Some of these are already implemented.
 Maybe I will update this repository if I find the time and especially the muse to do so.
   <li>The provided graphs were made with Matplotlib in combination with LaTeX to render text and axes labels.
 This will be the topic of another repository.</li>
+  <li>Provide the fitting module used to calculate the initial fit parameters with and for the two-diode-model.</li>
   <li>Perhaps I'll provide other example plot modules (if requested) to make your life easier.</li>
   <li>Feel free to contribute in any way.</li>
 </ul>